Knowdit: Agentic Smart Contract Vulnerability Detection with Auditing Knowledge Summarization: Abstract

 \section{Abstract}

 Smart contracts govern billions of dollars in decentralized finance (DeFi), yet automated vulnerability detection remains challenging because many vulnerabilities are tightly coupled with project-specific business logic.
 We observe that recurring vulnerabilities across diverse DeFi business models often share the same underlying economic mechanisms, which we term \textit{DeFi semantics}, and that capturing these shared abstractions can enable more systematic auditing.
-Building on this insight, we propose \tool, a knowledge-driven, agentic framework for smart contract vulnerability detection. \tool first constructs an auditing knowledge graph from historical human audit reports, linking fine-grained DeFi semantics with recurring vulnerability patterns.
-Given a new project, a multi-agent framework leverages this knowledge through an iterative loop of specification generation, harness synthesis, fuzz execution, and finding reflection, driven by a shared working memory for continuous refinement.
+Building on this insight, we propose \tool, a knowledge-driven, agentic workflow for smart contract vulnerability detection. \tool first constructs an auditing knowledge graph from historical human audit reports, linking fine-grained DeFi semantics with recurring vulnerability patterns.
+Given a new project, a multi-agent pipeline leverages this knowledge through an iterative loop of specification generation, \ziqiao{Proof-of-Concept (PoC) synthesis, PoC execution,} and finding reflection, driven by \ziqiao{a shared repository index}.

-We evaluate \tool on 12 recent Code4rena projects with 75 ground-truth vulnerabilities. \tool detects all 14 high-severity and 77\% of medium-severity vulnerabilities with only 2 false positives, significantly outperforming all baselines.
-Applied to six real-world projects, \tool further discovers 12 high- and 10 medium-severity previously unknown vulnerabilities, proving its outstanding performance.
+We evaluate \tool on \ziqiao{11 recent Code4rena projects with 84 ground-truth vulnerabilities. \tool detects all 21 high-severity and 90\% of medium-severity vulnerabilities without false positives, fully covering 8 projects, significantly outperforming all baselines.
+Applied to seven real-world projects, \tool further discovers 9 high- and 36 medium-severity previously unknown vulnerabilities, securing millions in liquidity and proving its outstanding performance.}